Portland cement: Manufacturing

-The major raw material for the clinker-making is usually limestone (CaCO3) mixed with a second material containing clay as source of alumino-silicate.
+The major raw material for the clinker-making is usually limestone (CaCO3) mixed with a second material containing clay as a source of alumino-silicate.
 Normally, an impure limestone which contains clay or SiO2 is used.
-The CaCO3 content of these limestones can be as low as 80%.
+The CaCO3 content of these limestones can be as low as 80 %.
 Secondary raw materials (materials in the raw mix other than limestone) depend on the purity of the limestone.
 Some of the materials used are clay, shale, sand, iron ore, bauxite, fly ash, and slag.
-When a cement kiln is fired by coal, the ash of the coal acts as a secondary raw material.
+When a cement kiln is fired with coal, the coal ash acts as a secondary raw material.

 Cement grinding

-To achieve the desired setting qualities in the finished product, a quantity (2–8%, but typically 5%) of calcium sulfate (usually gypsum or anhydrite) is added to the clinker, and the mixture is finely ground to form the finished cement powder.
+To achieve the desired setting qualities in the finished product, a quantity (2–8 %, but typically 5%) of calcium sulphate (usually gypsum or anhydrite) is added to the clinker, and the mixture is finely ground to form the finished cement powder.
 This is achieved in a cement mill.
-The grinding process is controlled to obtain a powder with a broad particle size range, in which typically 15% by mass consists of particles below 5 μm diameter, and 5% of particles above 45 μm.
+The grinding process is controlled to obtain a powder with a broad particle size range, in which typically 15 % by mass consists of particles below 5 μm diameter, and 5 % of particles above 45 μm.
 The measure of fineness usually used is the 'specific surface area', which is the total particle surface area of a unit mass of cement.
-The rate of initial reaction (up to 24 hours) of the cement on addition of water is directly proportional to the specific surface area.
+The rate of initial reaction (up to 24 hours) of the cement on the addition of water is directly proportional to the specific surface area.
 Typical values are 320–380 m2·kg−1 for general purpose cements, and 450–650 m2·kg−1 for 'rapid hardening' cements.
 The cement is conveyed by belt or powder pump to a silo for storage.
 Cement plants normally have sufficient silo space for one to 20 weeks of production, depending upon local demand cycles.
-The cement is delivered to end users either in bags, or as bulk powder blown from a pressure vehicle into the customer's silo.
-In industrial countries, 80% or more of cement is delivered in bulk.
+The cement is delivered to end users either in bags or as bulk powder blown from a pressure vehicle into the customer's silo.
+In industrial countries, 80 % or more of cement is delivered in bulk.